Skip to main contentSkip to main navigationSkip to footer content

 Residents in on-campus residence halls or University apartments may host two overnight guests at least 17 years of age and of the same sex, provided they have the consent of their roommate(s).
 Residents must submit a Resident Overnight Automated Request (ROAR) through the student portal by 11 p.m. on the date of the request.
 Residents will be informed by the RA on duty that the ROAR has been registered and approved/denied.
 All guest procedures apply, and a guest ID must be worn at all times.
 Overnight guests may be registered in the halls or stay in University apartment more than three nights within a seven-night period.

-During First-Year orientation meetings on University Services, students are informed of services offered by Public Safety.
-Slide presentations and hand-outs outline ways to maintain personal safety and residence hall security.
+During first-year orientation meetings on University resources, students are informed of services offered by Public Safety.
+Slide presentations and handouts outline ways to maintain personal safety and residence hall security.
 Students are told about crime on campus and in surrounding neighborhoods.
 Crime prevention, fire safety, domestic violence, sexual assault and identity theft prevention programs and information are offered on a continual basis.

 A common theme of all awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.
 To enhance personal safety, especially after evening classes, walk with a friend or someone from class that you know well, or call Public Safety for a protective escort.